-Legal Stuff – The NEW Marriage Forms
+Legal Stuff – The All-Important Marriage Forms

 It’s not exactly the most exciting part of wedding planning but hey that’s why we have celebrants.
 A big part of our role as celebrants in Australia is to coordinate the legal stuff for you, check the details and have it sent to the right people on your behalf.